jfree/fxgraphics2d/README.md

 History
 -------

+##### 22-Oct-2017 : Version 1.6
+- added support for JDK9 by removing the use of some non-public classes;
+- simplified the project set-up by removing Ant as a build option, and removing the demos (these will be provided in a separate Git project).

 ##### 15-Oct-2016 : Version 1.5
 - add rendering hint to provide option for measuring fonts via JavaFX API;